prog4biol/pfb2019/workshops/Protein_Function_Annotation/README.md

 *   _enrich_ -- This is the statistical overrepresentation test on a list of genes.
 *   _geneinfo_ -- This call provides GO and pathway annnotations to the uploaded genes.
 *   _ortholog_ -- This call returns the orthologs of the uploaded list.
 Maximum of 10 genes can be loaded.
+The orthologs can be from a specified genome, or from all genomes in the PANTHER database (132 total).

 ### Parameter File